FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-middleware.md

 });
 ```

 Inside the `factfinder.middleware` namespace you have the option to choose for which part of data exchange you want to register a middleware module.
 In this example it is `response`.
-That means after a request to FACT-Finder returns, but before it is emitted by the [ResultDispatcher](/api/1.x/core-result-dispatcher#tab=docs) to its listeners (including the FACT-Finder Web Components on the page), the specified module is applied to the response manipulating it in the way configured.
+That means after a request to FactFinder returns, but before it is emitted by the [ResultDispatcher](/api/1.x/core-result-dispatcher#tab=docs) to its listeners (including the FactFinder Web Components on the page), the specified module is applied to the response manipulating it in the way configured.

 ## Available Modules

-All modules can be registered through FACT-Finder Web Components or through JavaScript.
-When using FACT-Finder Web Components, as with `ff-middleware` and `ff-communication`, modules must be placed immediately inside the `ff-middelware` element, or an error will occur.
+All modules can be registered through FactFinder Web Components or through JavaScript.
+When using FactFinder Web Components, as with `ff-middleware` and `ff-communication`, modules must be placed immediately inside the `ff-middelware` element, or an error will occur.
 Again, this is to ensure correct registration with the application.

 ### Response